miohtama/opsec/source/team/index.rst

 Data scrubbing is used
 ==============================================================

-**When working with datasets, it is cleaned from sensitive information?**
+**When working with datasets, it is cleaned from sensitive information?** Yes / No

 Instead of working with full datasets, there exist a documented process of making a cleaned dataset with reduced sensitive information.
 This cleaned dataset is given for team members who need to analyse, test and develop against the data.
 This also limits the impact of data dump leak in the case the data dump ends up to the hands of a third party.

 Applies for: Everyone